mustakshif/Asri/README.md

 Latest updates:

+### v1.0.8

+* Improved the display of grouped search results.
+* Fixed the issue where the theme README.md could not be found.

 ### v1.0.7

 * Redesigned document tags by using a monocolor style, improving their integration with the header image.